Is Aubergine bad for iron levels?

 Vitamin K: Vitamin K is an essential nutrient necessary for responding to injuries as it regulates normal blood clotting.
 Vitamin K can be particularly useful if you suffer from heavy and/or painful periods as it can help slow down the blood flow and reduce cramping.

-Vitamin B1: Thiamin is involved in the production of energy through the breakdown of sugars and carbohydrates.
+Vitamin B1: Thiamine is involved in the production of energy through the breakdown of sugars and carbohydrates.
 This is important for cellular health, which may also influence the health and energy of sperm and egg cells.
 It’s also important for energy support during pregnancy.

 Vitamin B3: Niacin as with most other B vitamins is also involved in energy production within the mitochondria of your cells (the powerhouse of the cell).
 Pregnancy requires good levels of niacin, as does breastfeeding.